xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

   * Removed 2 unused scope.apply calls
   * Forms can be submitted using the Enter key
   * Updated the Jekyll website to be more attractive
+  * Removed the default username in the login form
   * Removed alerts().
 We are now using <a href="http://lobianijs.com/site/lobibox">Lobibox</a> for user notifications
   * Added the feature listing polls in which the user participated ("Participated" button once logged in the top right corner).
 Allows for re-joining a poll (if it is opened) or viewing its results (if it is completed).
 API has been modified to allow people who participated in the poll to view it, in addition of its owner.